 Last month, as a part of the Bipartisan Budget Act of 2018, the CHRONIC Care Act became law.
-Titled CHRONIC for “Creating High-Quality Results and Outcomes Necessary to Improve Chronic Care,” the act is designed for seniors with high medical needs and is focused on strengthening programs for those who are eligible for both Medicare and Medicaid.
+Titled CHRONIC for “Creating High-Quality Results and Outcomes Necessary to Improve Chronic Care,” the act is designed for seniors and Medicare eligibles with high medical needs and is focused on strengthening programs for those who are eligible for both Medicare and Medicaid.

 The CHRONIC Care Act expands Medicare Advantage plans by allowing them to cover “nonmedical” benefits.
 Medicare Advantage plans normally cover “Durable Medical Equipment,” or DME, but that does not include home modifications.
 Now, with the CHRONIC Care Act, Medicare Advantage plans can cover items like wheelchair ramps, bathroom handlebars, and stair lifts (depending on the patient’s condition and medical need).

 Medicare and CMS guidelines are strict about virtual care and helpful services like telephonic enrollments.
 For the elderly and disabled, visiting providers in person for every little concern is tiresome, expensive, and potentially dangerous.
 This new Act will expand Medicare Advantage coverage for virtual health services so that the elderly and disabled will no longer be forced to leave their home just to receive an antibiotic or speak to a doctor.
 It even specifically opens up telehealth services for those with stroke symptoms.
 A medical professional can help them out BEFORE they attempt to leave their home.